 How completeness is measured

-Completeness isrows_present / rows_expected_if_full, and what counts as “present” and “expected” depends on the scope:
+Completeness is rows_present / rows_expected_if_full, and what counts as “present” and “expected” depends on the scope:

 | Scope | Present | Expected if full |